VergeIO: Depth-Aware Eye Interaction on Glasses: Evaluations toward real-world deployment

 \subsection{Motion artifact and noise removal performance}

+While previous evaluations focused on vergence detection, real-world deployment poses a challenge in rejecting artifacts caused by facial, eye, and body movements.
+We therefore evaluate whether our artifact-removal pipeline can \orange{identify and reject} these non-vergence events while reliably preserving vergence inputs.

-We evaluated our motion artifact and noise removal pipeline using a dataset collected from a single participant (Table~\ref{tab:recordings}). \textit{To avoid data leakage, we ensured that no segments from the same recording appeared in both the training and validation sets.} The model achieved an average accuracy of $0.986 \pm 0.009$ (Fig.~\ref{fig:curve_and_subgroup}c).
+We evaluated the motion artifact and noise removal pipeline on a dataset collected from $n = 6$ participants (Table~\ref{tab:recordings}).
+The evaluation employs a 2-second moving-window pipeline.
+We split training and test sets since neighboring windows are highly correlated.
+This prevents data leakage by ensuring that overlapping windows from the same recording never appear in both sets.

-Our results show that the model correctly classified 472 of 480 noise segments, with the remaining 8 misclassified as vergence.
-These false positives primarily consisted of standing and saccadic movements.
-Below in Sec.~\ref{sec:false_positives}, we demonstrate that such misclassifications can be effectively mitigated by introducing a distinct preamble to activate and deactivate the system, and thus would not pose a practical issue.
-Conversely, 0 of 102 vergence segments were misclassified as noise, this is because all the vergence movements exceed the amplitude threshold used to classify noise.
+We used a personalized artifact-removal model where participants would perform 6 minutes of calibration: 3 minutes for six rounds of vergence data and 3 minutes for one artifact round for each of the six motion/noise activities.
+This resulted in an accuracy of 98.77 $\pm$ 1.26\% across six participants, with a false positive rate of 1.23 $\pm$ 1.26\%.
+Detailed calibration-budget ablations and cross-user adaptation results are provided in Appendix~\ref{sec:appendix_motion_artifacts}.